Beer Ajam: Syrian civil war

 On 4 November 2012, the Israeli Army claimed three Syrian Army tanks entered Beer Ajam in an operation against anti-government rebels trying to overthrow the Syrian government of Bashar al-Assad as part of the ongoing Syrian civil war.
 Israel filed a formal complaint with United Nations peacekeeping forces maintaining the Israeli-Syrian truce in the Golan Heights area.
 The alleged operation would be the first military presence in Beer Ajam since 1973.
 The village was captured by rebel forces by 13 November after clashes with the Army.
 On 26 July 2018, the Syrian Army recaptured the town after rebels surrendered and handed over their heavy and medium weapons to the Army.

 Demographics

 The permanent residents in the village are around 400 Circassians.
 They are estimated to be only the quarter of what they should be, the rest preferring to stay in the capital or the Diaspora.
 The gender make up is 55% male and 45% female.
 About 40% of the population has access to a computer.
 The average monthly income of a family is about €300 (figures lacked precision).

 In summer, tourist activity rises significantly, and as a result the population can double or even triple.
 Many visitors are relatives that come from other villages in the area, including villages in the Israeli-controlled area of the Golan Heights.
 More real estate development has taken place recently, and many new business opportunities have been created.

+By May 2018, none of the pre-war residents were still living in the settlement, which was by that point home to roughly 4,000 to 4,300 IDPs.